-Upon receipt of a PGW Downlink Triggering Notification message from a PGW, the SGW shall forward the message to the MME/S4-SGSN identified by the MME/S4-SGSN identifier if present in the message.
-If no MME/S4-SGSN identifier is received from the PGW, the SGW shall forward the PGW Downlink Triggering Notification message to all the MME/S4-SGSN within the MME/S4-SGSN pool as known by local configuration.
-The SGW shall then send a PGW Downlink Triggering Acknowledge message back to the PGW with an acceptance cause code.
+Upon receipt of a PGW Downlink Triggering Notification message (or a PMIP Update Notification message with the Notification Reason set to "PGW Downlink Trigger Notification") from a PGW, the SGW shall send the PGW Downlink Triggering Notification message to the MME/S4-SGSN identified by the MME/S4-SGSN identifier if present in the message.
+If no MME/S4-SGSN identifier is received from the PGW, the SGW shall send the PGW Downlink Triggering Notification message to all the MME/S4-SGSN within the MME/S4-SGSN pool as known by local configuration.
+The SGW shall then send a PGW Downlink Triggering Acknowledge message (or a PMIP Update Notification Acknowledgement message) back to the PGW with an acceptance cause code.